Edwards Trace is named after Ninian Edwards who, with 350 rangers, followed the native trail or trace in a campaign against the Kickapoo Indians.

-Edwards Trace: The trace (trail) dates to even before the first Native Americans inhabited this area.
+The trace is ancient, dating to long before the first Native Americans inhabited this land.
 Herds of bison and other large mammals created the trail.

 In 2019 landscape architect Layne Knoche learned from a farmer near Gillespie about a pond on his land – which he called “buffalo pond” and which has always been known as “buffalo pond” in his family across generations.
 Layne’s field verification showed that the pond is on the alignment of Edwards Trace.
 Indeed, there are several low-lying ponds which would have been significant sources of fresh water for buffalo and thus important for Native Americans’ camp sites.
 It remains for archaeologists to do the subsurface reconnaissance that could well reveal Indigenous occupations.
 Happily, the farmer is so excited about the potential importance of his land to Illinois history that he wants to preserve the area.

-Edwards Trace was important in aboriginal times in Illinois (see menu tab under “Native American”).
+Edwards Trace was important in aboriginal times in Illinois.
 It also was important to the early European settlers in the state, for instance as seen on this 1823 map.

 Archaeologist Robert Mazrim’s research found that European-American settlers in the Springfield area used the trail frequently, both the Anglos and the French — the latter as early as 1711.